Lesson 5 - Default Navigation¶

 Let’s save our files and run the flow and see what happens based on the

-output and results of the generate_user_mail
+output and results of the generate_user_mail operation.
+Once again,

 make sure to run it a few times so we can see what happens when the

-operation returns a result of SUCCESS
+operation returns a result of SUCCESS and what happens when the

-result is FAILURE
+result is FAILURE.

 run --f <folder path>/tutorials/hiring/new_hire.sl --cp <folder path>/tutorials --i address=john.doe@somecompany.com